geniass/basic-http/README.md

     - Enter the address you would like to make the request to
     - The server's response will now be displayed
   * Condtional Get request:
-    - The get request above by default implements caching, however if you would like to specify a date for when you want to         check the modification against, use this request
+    - The get request above by default implements caching and the conditional get request where required, however, if you           would like to explicitly make a conditional get for testing purposes, use this request
     - Enter 'cond get' as your desired HTTP method (without the quotation marks)
     - Enter the address you would like to make the request to
     - Enter the date against which you would like to check if the page has been modified since